Food Hygiene Rating Scheme

 The business owner or manager can request a revisit to adjust their score, but only if the non-compliances identified during the last inspection have been addressed.
 The business owner or manager can only make one request to the local authority for a revisit to be carried out before the date of the next routine inspection and there will need to be a 3 month ‘standstill’ period between the date of the last food hygiene inspection and the date of the revisit.
 The revisit inspection will be unannounced and the rating score can go up, down or remain the same depending on the conditions found at the time of the inspection.

-To ask for a revisit, any food business can download a revisit form (below) and send it to their local authority.
+To ask for a revisit, any food business can download a revisit form (see button link below) and send it to their local authority.

 Environmental Health team